igorline/slither_wiki/Property-generation.md

 	}
 ```

-## 3. Unit tests
+## 3. Run the unit tests with Truffle

 The first unit test file, named `InitializationX.js` will check that the constructor has been correctly initialized:

 ```
 $ truffle test test/crytic/InitializationTestERC20BuggyTransferable.js
 [..]